signaleleven/soundcloud2icecast/README.md

 Disclaimer
 ----------
-I started this project to scratch my own itch of having the tracks from [the awesome poolside.fm](https://poolside.fm) streamed to my kitchen, where I could only reliable stream shoutcast/icecast sources.
+I started this project to scratch my own itch of having the tracks from [the awesome poolside.fm](https://poolside.fm) streamed to my kitchen, where I could only reliably stream shoutcast/icecast sources.